-The information provided on the form (and your plans) will be assessed against the objectives of Council's Policy C6 - Controls for Site Waste Management or of DCP 2005: Chapter 69 - Controls for Site Waste Management DCP 2013 Chapter 3.1 - Controls for Site Waste Management (e.g. to maximise re-use and minimise disposal) and the performance criteria for your particular use.
+The information provided on the form (and your plans) will be assessed against the objectives of DCP 2013 Chapter 3.1 - Controls for Site Waste Management (e.g. to maximise re-use and minimise disposal) and the performance criteria for your particular use.
 The applicable sections of this form must be completed and submitted with all development applications for subdivision and demolition or any construction application to carry out activities requiring the approval of Council.